 Perhaps to avoid criticism or the anger of their alcoholic parent, many children from alcoholic homes become super responsible or perfectionists.
 They can become overachievers or workaholics.
 On the other hand, they can also go in the opposite direction, becoming very irresponsible members of society.

-As a counselor, I see these characteristics in clients, as well as, my own children.
+As a counselor, I see these characteristics in clients, as well as, my children.
 Fortunately, there is hope and help for anyone suffering.
 Organizations such as Adult Children of Alcoholics (www.adultchildren.org) offer vast amounts of information on how to live life on life’s terms.
-Anyone can access the information for free online.
+The information for free online.

-I can’t change the damage that I brought into my family’s lives, but I can direct them to sources that may improve their lives.
+I can’t change the damage that I brought into my family’s lives, but I can provide access to sources that may improve their lives.
 If someone you know is suffering with addiction … there is hope.
+Support groups, private counseling, and workshops are available online… some at no charge.

 This is my journey… this is my life!